globalprojob-ai-hub/ai-agent/.github/issue_template/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or enhancement for AI Mirror
+about: Suggest an idea or enhancement for AI Agent
 labels: type:feature, P3-low
 ---